-This website for the environmentally-minded clothing brand Hajk utilizes animated text to mark the change from one section to the next.
+This website for sustainable clothing brand Hajk utilizes text animation to mark the change from one section to the next.

 Moving down the page moves text horizontally into place.
 They employ this effect to also highlight important points like, “The fashion industry has an important role to play in the transition towards a sustainable future” and facts about their organization like, “We apply longevity in the design phase”.

 Animated text can be more than ornamentation, and here it serves a major role in communicating important details as well as brand messaging.